karen-olson/SENG-LIVE-083021/phase-3/03-OO-ruby-pt2/donation_tracker/README.md

 - Save all instances of class
 - Create a class method `.all` that returns all class instances
 - Create a class method `.find` that accepts a name as an argument.
 The method will find the instance that matches the name.
-- Create a starships_list class method that will print out details for each starship instance

 ### Lecture Take Aways